timfemey/timfemey/README.md

 I am a Full Stack Developer :technologist: from Nigeria:nigeria:.

-- :telescope: I’m a Software Engineer currently looking to kickstart their career while also contributing to frontend and backend for building web applications.
+- :telescope: I’m a Software Engineer currently looking for opportunities to evolve their career contributing to frontend and backend for building web applications.

-- :seedling: Exploring System Designs and Web Security.
+- :seedling: Deep Diving into System Designs and Web Security.

-- :zap: In my free time, I and read tech articles.
+- :zap: In my free time, I and read tech articles and watch anime

 - ⚡ Fun fact: The first computer bug was an actual bug :smile: